 To apply for a license in a state other than Wisconsin, first check out the application requirements of that state.
 The University of Kentucky has a website that provides links to teacher licensing agencies in all 50 states, the District of Columbia, and Puerto Rico.

 Many states have a verification form that needs to be signed by a UW–Madison certification officer.
 This form verifies that a state-approved licensing program has been completed.
-These forms should be sent to the School of Education Student Services Office at 139 Education Building, 1000 Bascom Mall, Madison, WI 53706, or by email (mlpatton@wisc.edu) to be completed.
-You must complete your personal information on the form before sending it to Student Services.
-If the form requests information about practicum and student teaching assignments (names of schools, grade levels, dates, etc.), this information must also be completed before sending the form to Student Services.
+These forms should be sent to the School of Education Teacher Education Center at L139 Education Building, 1000 Bascom Mall, Madison, WI 53706, or by email (educatorlicensing@education.wisc.edu) to be completed.
+You must complete your personal information on the form before sending it to the Teacher Education Center.
+If the form requests information about practicum and student teaching assignments (names of schools, grade levels, dates, etc.), this information must also be completed before sending the form to the Teacher Education Center.

 Professional Certification/Licensure Disclosure (NC-SARA)